24/7 Support Line - Call Now

 Overview

 South Central Human Relations Center is a substance abuse treatment center for people seeking treatment near Steele County.
-As part of their treatment modalities for recovery, South Central Human Relations Center provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, South Central Human Relations Center provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 South Central Human Relations Center is located in Owatonna, Minnesota, accepting cash or self-payment for treatment.

 South Central Human Relations Center at a Glance